michaelcoughlan/nextjs-assignment/README.md

 - I wanted to add the Pokemon sprite or image and a few more details into the Pokemon Card but I couldn't seem to find it in the API.
 - Moving to pages you have already visited on the pagination component will re-fetch the data we already had before, this could be cached or fixed with only using SSG.
 - I don't feel like I correctly implemented the requirement asking to mix SSG and CSR, it feels more like a hacky solution so I am curious as to a better way of implementing.
+- The responsiveness on mobile could definitely be improved!

 ### Architectural Decisions